 Students can apply spelling patterns in writing through dictation practice.
 You’ll want to use words with the target phonics skill for that week, as well as other phonics skills and high-frequency words they have already been taught.

 Finally, you can engage in a shared reading of a decodable text that incorporates some of the high-frequency words you have already taught.
-It is essential that there is a tight connection between what children read and what they have been taught.
+There must be a tight connection between what children read and what they have been taught.
 Decodable texts give students practice applying the skills that you have taught to real reading experiences.

 Seven minutes is not a lot of time for students to apply the skills you have taught, so you will follow up with further practice and targeted support in your small group instruction.
 You can find information on how to structure your small group instruction and get a free planning template in this blog post.